jorgebucaran/superfine/README.md

 ### `onupdate`

 This event is fired every time we try to update the element attributes.
-Use the `old` attributes inside the event handler to check if any attributes changed or not.
+Use the `lastProps` attributes inside the event handler to check if any attributes changed or not.

 ```jsx
 import { h } from "superfine"